teran/puppet-manifests/README.rst

 apply`) use.
 In our Infra we're using puppet master and hiera to store sensitive data like passwords and keys.

-Hi level description for directories:
+High level description for directories:

  * bin - scripts, which are impossible to use from puppet manifests(for puppet master installation for instance)
  * docs - dev docs describes functions of some modules and contains some